3.9. Substantive Law: Physical Punishment Sentences

 • Is the death penalty, in itself, cruel and unusual punishment?

 Courts answer only the last two questions, and, to date, the Court has upheld every manner of execution that is currently approved in the United States: firing squad, electrocution, gas chamber, hanging, and lethal injection.
 The Court appears willing to uphold capital punishment and has found it is not disproportionately cruel and unusual when the crime for which the defendant was convicted resulted in the death of another.
 It has reached an opposite result when the crime did not involve the victim’s death, for example, when the defendant was convicted of rape of an adult woman and a child rape.
 See, Coker v.
 Georgia, 433 U.S. 584 (1977) The Court prohibited capital punishment for the crime of rape of an adult victim.
 Coker suggests that the death penalty is an inappropriate punishment for any crime that does not involve the taking of human life.
 In Kennedy v.
 Louisiana, 554 U.S. 407 (2008), the Court invalidated a Louisiana statute that allowed for the death penalty for rape of a child less than twelve years of age.
-Justice Kennedy (not the defendant, Kennedy) wrote, “the Eighth Amendment bars imposing the death penalty for the rape of a child where the crime did not result and was not intended to result, in the death of the victim.”
+Justice Kennedy (not the defendant, Kennedy) wrote, “The Eighth Amendment bars imposing the death penalty for the rape of a child where the crime did not result and was not intended to result, in the death of the victim.”

-Mental Illness, Mental Deterioration and the Death Penalty
+Mental Illness, Mental Deterioration, and the Death Penalty

 According to Court interpretations, the Eighth Amendment forbids the execution of someone who is legally insane.
 Ford v.
 Wainwright, 477 US 399 (1986).
 In 2007, the Court ruled that a prisoner is entitled to a hearing to determine his mental condition upon making a preliminary showing that his current mental state would bar his execution.
 Panetti. v.
 Quarterman, 551 US 930 (2007).
-In one case, the Texas Court of Criminal Appeals in 2013 held that a trial court illegally ordered the forcible medication of a mentally ill death row inmate, Steven Stanley, for the purpose of rendering him competent to be executed.
+In one case, the Texas Court of Criminal Appeals in 2013 held that a trial court illegally ordered the forcible medication of a mentally ill death row inmate, Steven Stanley, to render him competent to be executed.
 See, http://www.deathpenaltyinfo.org.
 Staley’s mental health began to deteriorate when he entered death row in 1991.
 He received an execution date in 2006 but was deemed too ill to be executed.
-A court ordered that his paranoid schizophrenia is treated by forcible medication, which continued for six years.
+A court ordered that his paranoid schizophrenia be treated by forcible medication, which continued for six years.
 In its ruling, the Texas Court of Criminal Appeals held that “the evidence conclusively shows that appellant’s competency to be executed was achieved solely through the involuntary medication, which the trial court had no authority to order under the competency-to-be-executed statute.
 The finding that appellant is competent must be reversed for lack of any evidentiary support”.
 The ruling did not address whether the state constitution forbids the execution of someone forcibly drugged or whether the defendant, in this case, is too ill to be executed at all.
 Another mentally ill individual, John Ferguson, was executed in August 2013 in Florida through four mental health organizations maintained that he had suffered from mental illness for at least 40 years.
 Similarly, Marshall Gore, another Florida inmate with mental illness, was executed in October 2013.

 Link to mental illness and the death penalty